purencool/search/README.md

 #### Features

-* PSR-4 autoloading compliant structure
+* PSR-4 autoload compliant structure
 * Unit-Testing with PHPUnit
 * Comprehensive Guides and tutorial
 * Easy to use to any framework or even a plain php file